dperezmavro/infosec/protostar/protostar_stack6.md

 | 0x97193        | <- mov eax, 0xb ; int 0x80
 ```

-This is the final exploit that I can up with:

-Now to find out where it's being loaded, we will need to inspect the processe's process memory maps:
+Right, almost there!
+The last thing we need to do now is find out where libc is loaded in memory when the binary runs.
+Notice that the gadget instructions above are *relative* offsets into libc, so to get their absolute address and use them we must compute for each one the value `libc_base + gadget_libc_offset`.
+We will need to inspect the processe's process memory maps for this:

 ```bash
 $ ps aux | grep -e '[s]tack6'